webix-hub/docs/data/datatable/headermenu.md

 ##Extended Configuration

-Headermenu can be presented as a JSON object with configuration options for the menu list.
+HeaderMenu can be presented as a JSON object with configuration options for the menu list.
 The options duplicate [Webix list properties](api/refs/ui.list.md) and may include:

 - **width** (number) - width of the popup in pixels;
 - **height** (number) - height of the popup in pixels;